tloeber/MLOps-best-practices/ML/readme.md

 problems, **we need to decompose problems in a way that we can divide labor amongst people who specialize in different parts of the problem**.
 To enable the specialization, we come up with stable interfaces that provide contracts for how the different parts of the system interact.
-While we might have to revise these interfaces occasionally, for most of the time most engineers can focus only on their respective domain - which is already hard enough if we're pushing boundaries.
+While we might have to revise these interfaces occasionally, for most of the time, most engineers can then focus only on their respective domain - which is already hard enough if we're pushing boundaries.

-The best example I can think of is how we make some as complex as the Internet work: As a software engineer, I mainly have to understand the application layer (e.g., http protocol) and to a lesser extent the transport layer (e.g., TCP).
+The best example I can think of is how we make something as complex as the Internet work: As a software engineer, I mainly have to understand the application layer (e.g., http protocol) and to a lesser extent the transport layer (e.g., TCP).
 However, I don't have to worry about how packages will be routed to the right address, and I